-I called our agent the other morning to express interest in a house that was newly listed (click here to see the listing).
+I called our agent the other morning to express interest in a house that was newly listed.
 After a few back and forth emails, we decided we would look at it that evening (the same day it came on the market).
 A couple of hours later, my agent called to inform me we wouldn’t be looking at the house.
 Our appointment was for 5pm, but the listing agent had already received four cash offers, well above asking price, and had five more offers expected.
 What’s more, they were accepting one of these offers by 4pm, an hour before our appointment to see it.

 I was frustrated.